jsdoc2md/jsdoc-to-markdown/test/output/commonjs/class.md

 #file-set
-this module exports the class FileSet
+this module returns a set of files

- -  `number` - the input number
+ -  `array` - a list of file patterns

 ####Example